 “What, did it give you a nightmare?”
 George said with a scoff.

-“No,” Jason said confidently.
+“No,” Joseph said confidently.
 Hey, what if…what if those stories are true?”

 “Don’t worry, they’re not.”